 During 1970 the band was on tour in Germany and were all involved in a car crash.
 Eddy Grant, in particular, was badly injured and had to remain in hospital.
 On returning to England he then suffered from a heart attack and collapsed lung and was hospitalized once again.

 While Eddy was recovering, he decided to leave The Equals as a touring band, however, he continued to write and record with the band.

 The Equals continued to tour without him and gradually incorporated more funk and reggae into their sound.
 This culminated their 1976 album ‘Born Ya’ and Eddy Grant returned to write and produce for the band which featured the club-friendly Funky Like a Train’.

-During Eddy's absence, there were temporary guitarists to fulfill obligations including the talented David ‘Dzal’ Martin, who became a full-fledged member of The Equals and remains the lead guitarist today.
+During Eddy's absence, there were temporary guitarists to fulfill obligations including Jimmy Heynes, Rob Hendry and David ‘Dzal’ Martin, who became a permanent member of The Equals for 39 years.

 Following appearances on the BBC's Top of The Pops music program (performing ‘Funky Like a Train’), the Equals released their 1978 album ‘Mystic Syster’ which featured another club hit in the dancer ’Nobody’s Got Time'.

-In 1979 The Equals disbanded, but through popular demand, German Promoter and Entrepreneur, Rainer Haas (husband of Suzie Quatro) contacted Pat Lloyd to reform The Equals, so in 1982, Pat Lloyd reformed The Equals and became a trademark and copyright owner alongside Eddy Grant.
+In 1979 The Equals disbanded, but through popular demand, German Promoter and Entrepreneur, Rainer Haas (husband of Suzie Quatro) contacted Pat Lloyd to reform The Equals, so in 1982, Pat Lloyd reformed The Equals and became the trademark and copyright owner alongside Eddy Grant.

-The Equals continued performing to sell-out audiences with original members Pat Lloyd (bass), Derv Gordon (vocals), Lincoln Gordon (guitar), Ronnie Telemacque (drums), and Rob Hendry (guitar).
+The Equals, when reformed consisted of; original founder members Pat Lloyd (bass), Derv Gordon (vocals), Lincoln Gordon (guitar), and Ronnie Telemacque (drums), and Rob Hendry (guitar).
 Lincoln Gordon left the band shortly after its reformation and in the same year David (Dzal) Martin – who had been a member between 1973 and 1975 rejoined permanently as lead guitarist.

-In the early ’90s, The Equals released their album “ROOTS” which to date is their last album released in 1995, mainly written by Pat Lloyd with contributions from David (Dzal) Martin.
+In the early ’90s, The Equals released their album “ROOTS” released in 1995, mainly written by Pat Lloyd with contributions from David (Dzal) Martin.